Open Access and Open Research

-Open access can be more than making research available to read, but also allowing others to re-use that research.
+Open Access can be more than making research available to read, but also allowing others to re-use that research.
 For example, allowing the content to be analysed using text mining or reused for commercial purposes.
-Research data is also increasingly made available openly.

 Some journals contain only open access articles whereas others, known as hybrid journals, may offer a mix of open and subscription content.
 In both cases, there are costs associated with publishing which need to be met.

 These costs, usually paid through article processing charges (APCs), may be paid by authors or subsidised by a third party such as a funding council.
 The article is made available immediately.
-This route is known as gold open access.
+This route is known as Gold OA.

-Green open access involves publishing in a traditional subscription journal as usual, but articles are also 'self-archived' in a repository (Pure) and usually made available after an embargo period set by the publisher.
+Green OA involves publishing in a traditional subscription journal as usual, but articles are also 'self-archived' in a repository (Pure) and usually made available after an embargo period set by the publisher.
 No charges are paid.

-IF publishing under this route you must ensure that you deposit the author accepted manuscript (AAM) within 3 months of acceptance in Pure.
-Don’t worry about the embargo details or licensing the Pure Research Outputs Team will do all this checking for you.
-But if you have any questions please email email@example.com and we will be happy to help.
+If publishing under this route you must ensure that you deposit the Author Accepted Manuscript (AAM) within 3 months of acceptance in Pure.
+If you have any questions about what option to choose regarding your publisher agreement, for example CC license types or what the embargo details are for your journal, contact the Pure Research Outputs Team firstname.lastname@example.org and we will be happy to help.

 Meeting the right requirements

 - Please ensure you read the University of Huddersfield's Open Access Policy.